chmp/nbshow/README.md

-# nbshow - show jupyter notebooks as read-only
+# `nbshow` - show jupyter notebooks as read-only

+Ever wanted to browse a directory of notebooks without changing all of them? `nbshow` is here to help.

 ## Installation